 The Blue Cross Blue Shield HMO Blue Drug Formulary is a list of Blue Cross Blue Shield HMO Blue approved drugs and supplies.
 Blue Cross Blue Shield HMO Blue may update its Drug Formulary from time to time.
 In this case, your coverage for certain drugs and supplies may change.
 For example, a drug may be added to or excluded from the Drug Formulary; or a drug may change from one member cost share level to another member cost share level.
 For the list of drugs that are excluded from the Blue Cross Blue Shield HMO Blue Drug Formulary, you can refer to your Pharmacy Program booklet.
 This booklet was sent to you as a part of your evidence of coverage packet.
 Please check for updates.
-If the exclusion list has been changed, you should use the revised booklet that is in effect at the time you buy your drug or supply.
-You can check for updates or obtain more information about the Blue Cross Blue Shield HMO Blue Drug Formulary, including which drugs are not included on the formulary, by calling the Blue Cross Blue Shield HMO Blue customer service office.
+You can check for updates or obtain more information about the Blue Cross Blue Shield HMO Blue Drug Formulary, including the most current list of those drugs which are not included on the formulary, by calling the Blue Cross Blue Shield HMO Blue customer service office.
 The toll free phone number to call is shown on your ID card.
 You can also go online and log on to the Blue Cross Blue Shield HMO Blue Web site at www.bluecrossma.com.